 Heritage Oak offers a well-rounded program that includes extras that are not offered at many other schools.
 A personalized curriculum is emphasized with enrichment teachers for art, music, violin and band instruction, French, Spanish, debate, computers, physical education and etiquette.
 The use of interactive white boards as well as hand-held student response tools with texting options allows for lessons to be interactive and students to be fully engaged.
-Middle school students utilize their own laptop computers that are integrated into their day.
+Middle school students utilize their own iPads (provided by the school) that are integrated into their day.
 Students in grades 4-8 participate in after-school sports leagues and a wide range of after school extra-curricular programs are available for students of all ages.

 The faculty at Heritage Oak is trained to use positive reinforcement to encourage behavior which is both productive and socially acceptable.
 Our discipline policy is clearly communicated and is consistent and firm, yet gentle.
 Children thrive in a setting where they know their boundaries and what is expected of them.
 Our students are rewarded for doing the right thing, not simply disciplined for poor behavior.